Citrus Greening (HLB) Answers

 Updates: Here are photos showing dramatic improvement of groves that have received our recommended inputs for a season-long program:

-Below: Other photos of groves displaying dramatic recovery from Greening (HLB), also with big crops of fruit.
+Below: Photos of groves following our programs displaying dramatic recovery from Greening (HLB), also with big crops of fruit.
 Keep calcium (Ca), phosphorus (with foliar sprays including phosphite) & other minerals at high levels in the tree tissue (4.5% for Ca) and use the appropriate fungicides properly timed to keep the fruit on the trees.
 Photos taken 8-10-16.
 Apply the first applications of the season before bud break and bloom break for best results (usually January and not later than early February).

 Why does our liquid foliar treatment Citra Thive Plus 4-10-10 work so well to remediate Citrus Greening, a.k.a.
 HLB?
 Besides the super surfactant/pentetrants it contains, we employ the latest technology to energize the carbon base to create over 58% fulvic acid.
 (Carbon is the single most important element for plant growth ahead of silicon, hydrogen, oxygen, potassium, nitrogen, phosphorus, etc.) Citra Thrive Plus has the latest oxygen enhanced technology with the carbon humate portion having over 58% of the biologically available & metabolically active fulvic acid (as opposed to most humates having a much higher percentage of metabolically inactive humic acid).